nourin-nn/sargent/README.md

 # Sargent

-Identifying the cell type of origin for single cells is a key step in scRNA-seq data analysis.
-Sargent is a score-based method that uses gene set of cell type-specific markers to assign cell identities.
+Sargent is a transformation- and cluster-free cell-type annotation method that operates at individual cell resolution by applying a scoring system to scRNA-seq data based on sets of marker genes associated with cell types.

 ## Installation